datakaveri/iudx-deployment/docs/git-commands.md

 git commit
 ```
 The commit message preferrably must contain one line heading covering what commit does.
-A detailed explanation  if required as points as shown below:
+A detailed explanation (if required) in points as shown below:
 ```
 Adding git docs